The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Introduction

 Since \cites{APS1,APS2,APS3}, the eta invariant has been studied extensively and generalized to various situations, for example, manifolds with boundary \cites{GilkeySmith83,DouglasWoj91}, manifolds with conical singularities \cites{Cheeger83singular,Cheeger87conical,BismutCheeger91remarks}, manifolds with cylindrical ends \cites{KlimekWoj93,Muller94}; and some recent developments including the case of convex co-compact hyperbolic manifolds \cite{GMP10}, manifolds with cusps \cite{LMP11cusps}, manifolds with periodic ends \cite{MRS16}, manifolds with edges \cite{PiazzaVertman19edge}, etc. It turns out that the eta invariant plays more and more important roles in geometry and topology.
 For more about this, the reader can consult Goette \cite{Goette12compEta} and the references therein.

 While it makes perfect sense to talk about eta invariant in many different settings, a general extension to non-compact manifolds is not expected, mainly because of the presence of continuous spectrum.
 In fact, even if an operator on a non-compact manifold has discrete spectrum, its eta function can still be undefined.
 However, like Gromov--Lawson's Relative Index Theorem \cite{GromovLawson83}, one can consider a ``relative version'' of the eta invariant.
-That is, consider two operators on two non-compact manifolds, if the manifolds and the corresponding operators coincide outside compact subsets, then one can define a relative eta function in terms of the relative heat trace of the two operators.
+That is, consider two operators on two non-compact manifolds.
+If the manifolds and the corresponding operators coincide outside compact subsets, then one can define a relative eta function in terms of the relative heat trace of the two operators.
 Under some conditions, this function may be eligible to produce a relative eta invariant.
-This question was studied abstractly by M\"uller in \cite{Muller98}.
-In this paper, we show that the conditions of \cite{Muller98} can be satisfied in our setting such that a relative eta invariant would exist.
-We then study its properties.
+This question was studied abstractly by M\"uller in \cite{Muller98} under certain assumptions on the asymptotic expansions of relative heat traces.
+In this paper, we restrict our discussion to Dirac-type operators, as they are a central class of first-order elliptic differential operators of geometric origin and have a wide range of applications.
+We show that the conditions of \cite{Muller98} can be satisfied in our setting such that a relative eta invariant would exist.
+In other words, the notion of relative eta invariant is validly established under very general circumstances in the present article.
+Apart from that, we then study its properties.

-Our setting is discussed in Section \ref{S:relheattrace}, which is as follows.
+Our setting is as follows.
 Let $\AAA_0$ and $\AAA_1$ be two self-adjoint Dirac-type operators on non-compact manifolds $Y_0$ and $Y_1$, respectively.
 Suppose $\AAA_0$ and $\AAA_1$ coincide at infinity.
-Then under some assumptions (Assumption \ref{A:traceclass}), $\AAA_1e^{-t\AAA_1^2}-\AAA_0e^{-t\AAA_0^2}$ is a trace-class operator, and the short time asymptotic expansion of the trace is determined by the corresponding expansion on closed manifolds.
+Then under some assumptions (Assumption \ref{A:traceclass}), Bunke \cite{Bunke92} showed that $\AAA_1e^{-t\AAA_1^2}-\AAA_0e^{-t\AAA_0^2}$ is a trace-class operator using techniques of heat kernel estimates.\footnote{In \cite{EichhornBook09}, Eichhorn investigated the question of whether such an operator is of trace class in a more general setting and then studied the relative spectral invariants on open manifolds including a brief discussion about relative eta invariant.} Along the line we get that the short time asymptotic expansion of the trace is determined by the corresponding expansions on closed manifolds.
 If $\AAA_0$ and $\AAA_1$ are Fredholm operators, then the above trace decays exponentially for large time.
-This enables us to make sense of the following \emph{relative eta function} in Section \ref{S:releta}
+This enables us to make sense of the following \emph{relative eta function}